 A replacement home is needed

-Every year we get a visit from a squirrel, which always tries to build a nest on the window sill in front of our guest bathroom.
+Every year I get a visit from a squirrel, which always tries to build a nest on the window sill in front of my guest bathroom.
 Since the window is always opened for airing, this is of course not a suitable place for several reasons.
-On the other hand, it always hurts that we have to destroy the nest.
-That’s why my wife and I decided to build a replacement for the little rascal.
+On the other hand, it always hurts that I have to destroy the nest.
+That’s why I decided to build a replacement for the little rascal.
 And while I’m tinkering, I thought it might be fun to watch the new inhabitants being raised.
 Therefore, a webcam should be installed at the same time.

 As building material I took very simple Rauspund Douglas fir boards 200×11.6×2.1 cm with slot and spring from the hardware store.
 I made sure that they were as straight as possible, but as it is with wood from the hardware store, I did not succeed 100%.
 For this project, however, this is not so important, with a little “force” and enough glue you can compensate.
 Since the whole thing is exposed to the weather, I needed a waterproof glue or adhesive that meets the “D4”-standard.
 Since I do not build much for outdoor I did not want to buy a large amount of glue and decided to buy a tube of “UHU Holz Max” wood glue.
 This meets the “D4” standard and I don’t have to throw away too much in case I can’t use the rest elsewhere in the near future.